MindForgeLabs/marketmind-site/README.md

 Setup notes and caveats
 - Install and run commands from `web/` unless you know you need the root scaffold.
 - The repository contains a minimal Next.js scaffold at the root (`app/`, `next.config.ts`), but the root `package.json` does not declare Next.js dependencies, so the runnable app is under `web/`.
+- Next 16 may warn about multiple lockfiles when both root and `web/` have lockfiles; this is harmless but you can remove the unused one or scope Turbopack root.
 - Some test setup files under `web/.storybook/` are for Storybook-specific runs.
 - TODO: Confirm whether the root scaffold should be kept or removed.